openmpf/openmpf.github.io/docs/docs/User-Guide.md

 ## "MIN_SEGMENT_LENGTH" Property

-This property indicates the minimum length of a segment which may be produced.
-If a segment is less than this value, the segment will be merged into the segment adjacent to it.
-If no segments are adjacent to the short segment, the segment will be ignored and will not produce a work unit.
-In other words, the frames associated with that short segment will not be processed by the rest of the pipeline.
+If a segment length is less than this value, the segment will be merged into the segment that precedes it.
+If no segment precedes the segment, a work unit will still be generated for it.
+Short segments are not dropped.

 ### Example 1: Adjacent Segment Present